Jill Stein 2024 presidential campaign: Results

-The ticket garnered 861,142 votes or 0.55%, the second highest of her three campaigns, beating her 2012 run but falling short of her 2016 bid.
+The ticket garnered 862,049 votes or 0.56%, the second highest of her three campaigns, beating her 2012 run but falling short of her 2016 bid.
 This was the first election since 2000 where the Green Party placed third place in the popular vote.
-Jill Stein also won 22% of Dearborn, Michigan, coming in third place behind Harris, who won 28%, and Trump, who won 47%.
+Stein also won over 18% in Dearborn, Michigan, coming in third place behind Harris with 36%, and Trump who won with 42%.
+(Note: The initial NBC projection on election day depicted Stein's result in Dearborn as 22%, but official results published later showed that her campaign got 18% of the vote there.)
+(Note: The button which leads to this PDF is titled "Nov.
+5, 2024 Presidential Election OFFICIAL", contradicting the PDF's title "UNOFFICIAL RESULTS".
+The PDF was published several hours after the NBC projection claiming the 22% result on November 6.)
 In all swing states, Trump's margin of victory exceeded the combined totals of Harris's and Stein's votes, and Stein's candidacy had no impact on Harris' electoral performance.

-She received 1.07% of the vote in Maine, her best state by percentage.
-Stein also received over one percent of the vote in Maryland and California.
+She received 1.09% of the vote in Maryland, her best state by percentage.
+In Maine, where the election was conducted via RCV (ranked-choice voting), she got 1.07%.
+Stein also received over one percent of the vote in California.

 Exit polling from the Council on American-Islamic Relations found that 53% of Muslim-American voters supported Stein.
 In Michigan, 59% of Muslim-American voters supported Stein.
 In Maryland, 81% of Muslim-American voters supported her.
+In specific Muslim American communities, Stein won 18.4% of the vote in Dearborn, Michigan, 15.1% of the vote in Dearborn Heights, Michigan, 15% of the vote in South Paterson, New Jersey, 9% of the vote in Hamtramck, Michigan, 4% of the vote around Riverside Plaza in Minneapolis, Minnesota, and 3% of the vote in Melvindale, Michigan.
+In predominantly Muslim areas of Glendale Heights, Illinois, Stein won between 12% and 15% of the vote.